mtrigueira/JGoF/src/main/java/org/example/gof/behaviour/observer/Observer.md

 In the Push model a detailed state is set with the notification.

-Between this the notifications can be of different granularities.
+Between this the notifications can be of different granularity.
 This could be achieved using different set of notification and state.
 GoF calls these aspects.

 A cute way of doing this is to add a generic to Observer<T> where T is the State